General information and tips for prospective fellowship applicants

 • Minimum 3.0/4.0 cumulative GPA required.

-• Award includes full tuition and eligible expenses, annual cash award of at least $25,000, summer internships, and post-graduation employment opportunities in Dept. of Defense laboratories and agencies.
+• The award includes full tuition and eligible expenses, an annual cash award of at least $25,000, summer internships, and post-graduation employment opportunities in Dept. of Defense laboratories and agencies.

-• Application available online and usually due in early October.
+• Application is available online and usually due in early October.

 SOARS (Significant Opportunities in Atmospheric Research and Science) Program

-• Program provides paid research for up to four summers as well as undergraduate and graduate school funding, summer housing, and round-trip airfare to summer research sites.
+• The program provides paid research for up to four summers as well as undergraduate and graduate school funding, summer housing, and round-trip airfare to summer research sites.

-• Application requires two essays, two letters of recommendation from individuals who can speak directly to the student’s academic and research abilities, and transcripts from all higher-education institutions attended.
+• The application requires two essays, two letters of recommendation from individuals who can speak directly to the student’s academic and research abilities, and transcripts from all higher education institutions attended.

-• Application usually available mid-November and due early February.
+• Application is usually available mid-November and due early February.

 • Approximately 8-10 SOARS Protégés selected each spring, around mid-March.